Reverse Vending 101: A beginner’s guide

 Why use a reverse vending machine?

 Reverse vending machines are a key part of deposit return systems, which see up to 98% of all drink containers returned for recycling.
 No other waste collection system comes close to these return levels.
-TOMRA’s reverse vending machines receive more than 45 billion used containers every year for recycling in a closed loop.
+TOMRA’s reverse vending machines collect more than 46 billion used containers every year for recycling in a closed loop

 Reverse vending machines benefit the environment, end users and the sites collecting bottles and cans for recycling.

-• Ensure clean, quality materials that can be used again and again to make new containers.
+• Separate drink containers from other types of waste to ensure clean, quality materials that can be used again and again to make new containers.
 At TOMRA, we call this Clean Loop Recycling.

 • Reduce need for raw materials in making more containers.